 Lasers work by emitting a specialized light that passes through the skin and is preferentially absorbed by water in the collagen of your skin.
 The resulting heat generation evaporates very fine layers of skin, diminishing the look of wrinkles and other unwanted textures.
 Older skin is transformed into newer skin.
 As new cells form in the healing process, the skin becomes smoother, more evenly colored and softer.
 Several lasers and light sources are available today for skin resurfacing.

 Alternatives to full laser resurfacing include fractional C02.
-In our office Dr. Sikorski offers the nonsurgical MiXto fractional laser for less downtime and lesser degrees of resurfacing needs.
+At our office in the Mission Viejo and Orange County area Dr. Sikorski offers the nonsurgical MiXto fractional laserfor less downtime and lesser degrees of resurfacing needs.

 A Laser Resurfacing procedure